AV-EMO-Reasoning: Benchmarking Emotional Reasoning Capabilities in Omni-modal LLMS with Audio-visual Cues: Continuous A-V-Emotion Recognition

-\mypar{Model and Dataset.} To evaluate our proposed metrics, we trained an audio–visual continuous speech emotion recognition (AV-CSER) model capable of capturing fine-grained temporal emotion trajectories from synchronized speech and video signals.
-The CSER model was trained on the RECOLA dataset \cite{ringeval2013introducing}.
-This dataset contains 5-minute dyadic video-conferencing recordings with synchronized audio, video, and physiological signals, along with continuous valence and arousal annotations provided by six annotators at 25 Hz.
-We segmented each recording into 10-second clips and adopted two partitioning schemes to balance data efficiency with protocol adherence.
-The first scheme follows the official AVEC 2016 split \cite{valstar2016avec}, dividing the 27 recordings equally between training and testing.
-The second is a subject-wise split, resulting in 450 training, 30 validation, and 60 testing segments.

-\mypar{Model Architecture and Configuration.} We keep the RECOLA official split at the original 10\,s segment granularity.
-HiCMAE \cite{sun2024hicmae} pre-extracted 2048-dimensional audio–visual joint features are aligned at 1\,s resolution, and we directly use the official 10\,Hz continuous annotations (preprocessed to two values per second: valence and arousal).
-The regression head is a single-layer BiLSTM (hidden size 256) with no additional dimensionality reduction; outputs are mapped to $[0,1]$ via the sigmoid function.
-We optimize the concordance correlation coefficient (CCC) loss with a learning rate of $1\times10^{-3}$, using \texttt{ReduceLROnPlateau} scheduling and early stopping.
+To evaluate our proposed metrics, we train an audio-visual continuous speech emotion recognition (AV-CSER) model that extracts fine-grained temporal emotion trajectories from synchronized speech and video signals.
+We use RECOLA dataset~\cite{ringeval2013introducing} for training.
+For each segment, we use HiCMAE~\cite{sun2024hicmae} to pre-extract features and downsample them to two values per second, namely valence and arousal.
+The regression head is a single-layer BiLSTM with a hidden size of 256, and its outputs are mapped to the range $[0,1]$ using a sigmoid function.
+During training, we optimize the concordance correlation coefficient (CCC) loss with a learning rate of $1\times10^{-3}$, and apply a \texttt{ReduceLROnPlateau} scheduler.

-\mypar{Evaluation and Baseline.} Our results demonstrate that multimodal fusion (\textit{Audio + Video}) consistently outperforms unimodal approaches.
-On the official RECOLA split, the fusion model achieves a CCC\(_\text{Mean}\) of 0.553 (Table~\ref{tab:recola_ccc_two_splits}).
-Performance is substantially enhanced in the small-data RECOLA setting by augmenting the training set with the development data; this increases the fusion model's CCC\(_\text{Mean}\) to 0.688.
-Furthermore, our multimodal architecture significantly surpasses the baseline CSER model, as detailed in Table~\ref{tab:cser_model_comparisons}.

-Among the unimodal streams, the video-only model yields higher correlations than the audio-only model for both arousal and valence.
-This suggests that facial dynamics are particularly informative for continuous emotion tracking.
-Nevertheless, the audio stream provides complementary cues that the fusion model effectively utilizes to achieve the highest overall gains in CCC.